lizmat/articles/cases-of-UPPER-1.md

 In the Raku Programming Language there are basically two stages of execution (that matter for you as a developer): "compile time" and "runtime".

-The compile time stage takes care of parsing the Raku code into executable bytecode.
-However, it is **also** possible to actually **execute** code during compilation.
+The compile time stage takes care of parsing the Raku code into an AST (which is short for [Abstract Syntax Tree](https://en.wikipedia.org/wiki/Abstract_syntax_tree).
+When the compilation is complete, then that AST is converted into bytecode.

+And the runtime stage is when that bytecode is actually being executed by the virtual machine (in case of Rakudo, that is most commonly [`MoarVM`](https://moarvm.org/features.html).

+### Compile time

+When a Raku program is being compiled, it is **also** possible to actually **execute** code during this compilation.
 One of the ways to do that, is with the `BEGIN` phaser.

+#### BEGIN

-As with most phasers, the `BEGIN` phaser can either take a `Block` or a so-called `thunk` (a piece of code that shares its scope with the surrounding scope, and that will **not** be executed immediately).
+As with most phasers, the `BEGIN` phaser can either take a `Block` (`{ ... }`) or a so-called `thunk`.

+> A "thunk" is a piece of code that has no scope of its own (and thus shares it scope with the surrounding scope).
 ```raku
 say "after";
 BEGIN say "before";